 It is a good idea to know what is the eventual purpose of the shabin so that you build exactly what you need.

 - Permanent shabin: If your goal is to build a permanent shabin, then you might want to get permission for something slightly larger than 100 sq. ft.
 We know a family of four who is happy in their 200 sq.ft. shabin.
-It’s on a really remote piece of property, so they only go there once or twice a year in the summer.
+It’s on a really remote piece of property, so they only go there once or twice a summer.

 - Guest cabin: A guest cabin is a perfect use for a former shabin.
 With a larger cabin nearby, guests only need a place to sleep and store their suitcases.
 I recommend building a loft bed into a guest cabin because it provides a space on the bottom floor for a table and chair or a second bed.